droidian-surya/device-page/docs/README.md

 - Mobile data needs an APN to be set up from Settings -> Mobile -> Acess Point Names.
 - Mobile data might stop working after making or recieving phone calls.
 Toggle Mobile Data from the settins off/on.
 - Booting times are currently within 5-10 minutes.
+- Anything related to camera only works inside Waydroid.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
 - Currently the sideloadable zip file is broken and results in a very long bootloop, so to install Droidian the adaptation script must be used.